 The majority of our revenues are based on the value of assets invested in investment products that we manage or administer which are affected by changes in the capital markets and the portfolio strategy of our clients or their customers.
-The prevailing capital market conditions that existed during the majority of 2018 and 2017 had a net positive impact on our asset-based fees thereby increasing our base revenues; however, market volatility occurring in the fourth quarter of 2018 negatively impacted our asset-based fee revenues and partially offset our revenue growth.
-Additionally, changes in the portfolio strategy of our clients or their customers in response to the market volatility resulted in asset flows into our lower margin liquidity products and negatively impacted our earnings.
-Any prolonged future downturns in general capital market conditions or long-term client portfolio strategies directing significant assets into lower margin liquidity products could have adverse effects on our revenues and earnings derived from assets under management and administration.
+The capital market conditions during 2019 were marked by a broad recovery following the steep correction during the fourth quarter of 2018.
+These market conditions had a net positive impact on our asset-based fees thereby increasing our base revenues.
+Additionally, changes in the portfolio strategy of our clients or their customers in response to the market volatility and growing industry trends towards passive investing resulted in asset flows into our lower margin products.
+Macroeconomic factors such as U.S. Presidential politics, trade relations between the United States and China, and mideast tensions, among others, could have significant influence on capital markets in 2020 and beyond.
+Any prolonged future downturns in general capital market conditions or long-term client portfolio strategies directing significant assets into lower margin products could have adverse effects on our revenues and earnings derived from assets under management and administration.